 “[The Community Heroes recognition] is an honor that I’m really appreciative of,” Jobe said.
 “Insperity stands out because they’ve stepped up and really put thought into honoring Vericool.
 The people who truly deserve this are our employees.
 They’re my heroes.
 The fact that Insperity is honoring them, that the team is enthusiastic about this and actually sitting down to share food with us is extremely important to everyone.”

 Leslie Errington, Vericool’s former vice president of marketing, agreed.
 “The fact that Insperity is honoring our whole team makes them feel really special, and it really matters,” he said.
 “This recognition will hopefully drive more companies to give back.”

 Under Vericool’s direction, Insperity’s donation provided full and complete Christmas dinners to 75 families.

 “I believe in giving back, and for Insperity to make a donation like this on our behalf, well, no one else has come close to that,” Jobe said.
 “I don’t think of myself as worthy of much, but [Insperity’s] honor touches a lot of people who are worthy.
 I just really want to make sure that everyone on the Insperity team knows how appreciative we all are of being named a Community Hero.”

-Vericool has been an Insperity client for slightly more than three years.
-Jobe said he values the relationship for the “one-stop shop” function that Insperity provides through its full-service HR solution.
+Jobe said he values the relationship with Insperity for the “one-stop shop” function that Insperity provides through its full-service HR solution.
 “It allows us to build on an infrastructure that most small or even medium-sized businesses don’t have the resources to provide.”